tytydraco/yessleep/out/My_Town_Has_A_Dark_Secret_That_Cant_Get_Out.md

 That was almost two months ago.

-We managed to start over in another state and even got jobs but a week ago, we found out that our town was nearly destroyed in what they said was an earthquake,
+We managed to start over in another state and even got jobs but several days ago, my friend went missing.

-Now, my friend has been missing for several days too.

 I think he went back to our old town and now, I have to go after him before it's too late.